dgmihaela/superBet-Test/README.md

 Single page app implemented with Vue.js, Webpack, Eslint, Javascript

 There are 2 paths /category and /login.
-After the login, the app change the route to the category page.
+After the login, the app changes the route to the category page.